 Pot Life: The amount of time a mixture of resin and hardener has a workable viscosity while in the mixing container.
 Pot life is determined using150 gram and 500-gram samples in a standardized container at 72°F (22°C), 77°F (25°C), and 85°F (29°C).
 Both mass and ambient temperature affect the rate at which an epoxy system will cure.
 Pot life should be used only for comparative purposes when evaluating an epoxy system’s cure time.
 Working Time is the amount of time the viscosity of the epoxy remains low enough to be processed.
 It is determined using a Gel Timer which employs a spindle traveling through a 1/8″ thick volume of liquid epoxy.
 Working time is the amount of time the spindle can travel through the epoxy without leaving an indent in the curing epoxy.

 Reinforcement Fibers: Materials that can be used in conjunction with epoxy to make a part strong, durable, and light.
 The most common types of reinforcement fibers.
 Learn more about reinforcement fibers in Applying Fiberglass.

-Resin: One of the 2 components that gets combined to form solid epoxy.
-The resin component will have the epoxide backbone that will react with the hardener to polymerize and make the solid epoxy thermoset plastic.
+Resin: One of the 2 components that get combined to form solid epoxy.
+The resin component will have an epoxide backbone that will react with the hardener to polymerize and make the solid epoxy thermoset plastic.
 Learn more about selecting resin and hardener.

 Solid – Final Cure: The epoxy mixture has cured to a solid-state and can be dry sanded.
 You will no longer be able to dent it with your thumbnail.
 At this point, the epoxy has reached most of its ultimate strength and clamps can be removed.